SEAGuide

 If you almost skipped this guide because you keep a Lactaid sewn into your pants pocket at all times, just wait.
 This whimsical coffee shop in Mt.
 Baker serves vegan soft serve every day.
 That's right—all three flavors are made with oat milk, so no need to work a “dairy day” into your schedule.
 While you can pass on the overwhelmingly oaty and sweet vanilla, the chocolate and orange creamsicle flavors are both rich and refreshing.
 Order it piped into a birthday cake, blue corn, or orange cone.
 Those are totally vegan, too.

-The soft serve flavors at this sit-down Jamaican-inspired restaurant change weekly and range from apple pie to wedding cake, and we advise you to please save room for it after your meal.
+The soft serve flavors at this sit-down Jamaican-inspired restaurant change weekly and range from apple pie to wedding cake, and we advise you to please save room for it after your meal or alongside a waffle during Drag Brunch.
 Consider a swirl, since the two flavors always complement each other—like the heat and salt of ras el hanout cooled down by buttery white chocolate.

-You may know this Filipino bakery for its mini purple cheesecakes, but now there's purple soft serve.
+You may know this Filipino bakery in the ID for its mini purple cheesecakes, but they also offer purple soft serve in warmer months.
 Hood Famous' summer ice cream comes in both ube and sweetened condensed milk flavors, and a swirl of both has a great tang and subtle salty notes that pair perfectly with a toasty ube cookie shoved on top.
 Or better yet, make a sandwich with two of them.

 At this Indian counter on Capitol Hill, you can eat delicious kathi rolls stuffed with things like fried aloo tikki or fresh crumbly paneer—as well as fries dipped in a fantastic green chutney.
 But afterwards, you should eat a cup of housemade soft serve.
 Their bases feature flavors like coconut cardamom or mango, and sometimes they’ll have special sundaes, like vanilla ice cream with hot fudge and roasted peanuts.
 It’s the best way to cool off after experiencing the happy heat of Spice Waala’s chicken tikka roll.

-Nana's is another great option for matcha soft serve.
+Nana's in South Lake Union is another great option for matcha soft serve.
 It’s quite balanced—the bitterness of the green tea is toned down perfectly without being sickly sweet.
 We love it especially when swirled with vanilla and/or eaten with an entire slice of matcha pound cake shoved on top.

 Here’s our constructive criticism of soft serve in Seattle—the portions are a little small for what you pay.
 However, that couldn’t be farther from the truth at King’s Deli, a corner convenience store in the Central District that serves ice cream among trays of fried chicken and jojos.
 For only $2, you get a massive cone of delicious, drippy vanilla or chocolate (we prefer the vanilla here).
 On a hot day when you need to cool off, scrape together a few quarters and go to King’s for some sweet, momentary bliss.